jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 1.6.1
 ===========================

+This is a bugfix release of CMTK's 1.6 release series.

 For a complete list of changes and fixes, see the CHANGELOG file.

 CMTK has been built and tested on the following platforms: